Blog Posts about the Collects

 Do you know of any helpful resources about the Anglican Collects that should be on this list?
 Let me know in the comments below, and I’ll be happy to add them!

 Note: some of the links in this post are affiliate links.
-This means that, if you click on the link and make a purchase, then, at no extra cost to you, Anglican Pastor receives a small commission.
-If you’re interested in these resources, buying them through the affiliate links is a way that you can support our work here at Anglican Pastor!
+This means that, if you click on the link and make a purchase, then, at no extra cost to you, Anglican Compass receives a small commission.
+If you’re interested in these resources, buying them through the affiliate links is a way that you can support our work here at Anglican Compass!